 - We recognise that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - We recognise that some children with medical conditions may also have special educational needs (SEN) and may have a statement, or Educational Health Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
-It is essential that the SEN provision for these pupils follows the SEND Code of Practice (2014).
+Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - We recognise that some children with medical conditions may also have special educational and/or disabilities needs (SEND) and may have an Educational Health Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
+It is essential that the SEND provision for these pupils follows the SEND Code of Practice (2014).

-For details outlining the specific support for pupils with medical conditions, please see the school's policy for supporting pupils with medical conditions
+For details outlining the specific support for pupils with medical conditions, please see the school's policy for supporting pupils with medical conditions on our school website in our policies section. http://newtontony.wilts.sch.uk/policies-and-send-information/ Please contact the school office for a hard copy of any of our policies.